How to Become a Digital Nomad With No Experience in 2026

 Many workers stay trapped not because they lack intelligence or potential, but because modern life slowly drains emotional energy:

-- and the terrifying feeling that years are passing without anything changing.
+• the terrifying feeling that years are passing without anything changing

 At some point, people stop fantasising about freedom and start craving emotional control over their own lives.